Guozht/baselib/README.md

 # To compile: against the library

 When using GCC, add the options `-lbaselib -lpthread`.
-Linking to pthread is required as the posix threads is used within baselib for the purposes of making the lists thread-access safe
+Linking to pthread is required as the posix threads library is used within baselib for the purposes of making the lists thread safe